tmnestor/HF_Trainer_Classifier/README.md

 from pathlib import Path
-from transformers import AutoTokenizer from models import TextClassificationTrainer from classifiers import CustomClassifier, FourierKANClassifier, WaveletKANClassifier
+from transformers import AutoTokenizer from models import TextClassificationTrainer from classifiers import FourierKANClassifier, WaveletKANClassifier, AttentionClassifier

 # Load the model and tokenizer (using local_files_only to prevent HF downloads)
 model_path = Path("path/to/saved/model")